 Step 1: Start the motion test by clicking Start/Stop button.
-Find a resonance speed by slightly moving the slider bar of internal pulse generator back and forth.
-You can also use the arrow keys to adjust the speed precisely.
+Find the Lower Limit values and Upper Limit values for each resonance area by slightly moving the slider bar of internal pulse generator back and forth, and capture these values for anti-resonance algorithm by clicking Capture buttons.
+See Figure 26.

-Step 2: Run the motor at the resonance speed and verify the motor smoothness.
+Step 2: Run the motor at the given test speed and verify the motor smoothness.
 You may find a better smoothing value by slightly moving the slider bars of AMP(s) and Phase(s) back and forth.